sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Surpanakha’s thumb brushed the cold metal.
 A pawn’s ransom, she thought.

-## The Empty Moral: Raavani household
+## Raavani household

-Far from Ayodhya, in the shadowed halls, Raavani sat like a queen on a throne of silence.
+Far from Ayodhya, in the shadowed halls, mother of Surpanakha, Raavani sat like a queen on a throne of silence.
+She looked at her ring,a gift from her mother.

 Kaikesi, her eldest, stood nearby, her face pale and drawn.
 The portrait of her late husband hung crooked on the wall, a silent witness to a life ended too soon.
-His heart had failed him, crushed beneath the weight of Raavani's schemes.
+His heart had failed him.

 Her younger daughters, Kumbhini and Tadaka, moved around her like restless shadows, their eyes sharp and calculating.

 Raavani’s voice was low but firm.
 “This house is your first love,” she said, her fingers tightening on the armrest.
 “No man will claim you while I breathe.”
 "My daughter Supranakha has fotgotten us"

-Kumbhini smiled, but it did not reach her eyes.
+Kumbhini smiled, slow, deliberate.
 “They say Ayodhya is weak.
 That Ram is soft.”

 Kaikesi’s gaze sharpened.
 “Softness is a lie.
 Strength is control.”